arkia9645/DAPP_Project/README.md

   * I commented out the line that printed the number of positrons (nPositrons) to the terminal for each event to avoid unnecessary prints

 - gamma.mac:
-  * I changed the energy from 10 MeV to 662 keV, the number of events to 100,000, set all `verbose` to 0, and set `/vis/disable` and `/tracking/storeTrajectory 0`
+  * I changed the energy from 10 MeV to 662 keV, the number of events to 1 Mln, set all `verbose` to 0, and set `/vis/disable` and `/tracking/storeTrajectory 0`

 - plotHisto.C:
   * I removed the plots of histograms that are not relevant to our case